orome/crypto-enigma-py/README.rst

 |Stable Docs|

+Full documentation is available at `Read the Docs`_.

 Command line documentation is available as help from the command line script:

 .. parsed-literal::

    $ |script| --help

-.. _undocumented:

-Full documentation for the API is not yet available, but the `Hackage documentation`_ for the `Haskell version`_ (which has essentially the same API) serves as a temporary substitute.

 Limitations
 ~~~~~~~~~~~